mapbox/postgis-vt-util/README.md

 Installation
 ------------

-Everything you need is in `dist/postgis-vt-util.sql`.
+Everything you need is in `postgis-vt-util.sql`.
 This project is also available [as an NPM module][2] if that's useful to your workflow.

 [2]: https://www.npmjs.com/package/postgis-vt-util